brimdata/super/book/src/database/api.md

 When sending request payloads, include the MIME type of the format in the request's Content-Type header.
-If the Content-Type header is not specified, the service will expect SUP as the payload format.
+If the Content-Type header is not specified, the service will expect TSUP as the payload format.

 An exception to this is when [loading data](#load-data) and Content-Type is not specified.
 In this case the service will attempt to introspect the data and may